Parsley garlic butter with fresh parsley, to put on anything you can dream up.

 I brought a bunch home and whipped it up in the food processor with a few cloves of garlic, a stick of unsalted butter, a few tablespoons of olive oil and a sprinkling of salt.
 This was while the corn on the cob, still in husk, was on the grill.

-If you haven’t grilled corn, I encourage you to do so.
+If you haven’t grilled corn, or enjoyed it with parsley garlic butter, I encourage you to do so.
 If you’re like me, however, and can’t stand that chewy mess that you get when you grill without steaming or boiling first, I say steam in the husks!
 Essentially, the husks work like plastic wrap.
 They keep the corn from charring before it is actually cooked.
 I like that!
 The thing I DON’T like is cornsilk.
 Mostly because of the protests from my opinionated offspring.

 “I can’t eat this.
 There’s HAIR ON IT.”